Academic Admission Requirements

 Not Quite There?

-If you don’t currently have these pre-requisites a variety of options exist to set you up for success in the program.
-Students can take a combination of preparatory and upgrading courses in a first year which extends the length of the program to three years, but greatly enhances success.
-Applicants interested in this option should contact student counseling services.
+If you do not currently have these pre-requisites, several options exist to set you up for success in the program.
+Students can take a combination of preparatory and upgrading courses first, which will greatly enhance success.

-Upgrading (formerly ABE) classes are available to help address specific high school course deficiencies.
-SEG offers math refresher classes the week before classes start each fall semester and College Success, a one-week overview of learning and study skills, during the same week.
+Academic Upgrading (formerly ABE) classes are available to help address specific high school course deficiencies.
+For students that meet the entry requirements, but have not been in school for a number of years, SEG offers math refresher classes the week before classes start each fall semester and College Success, a one-week overview of learning and studfy skills, during the same week.

 International Students (students who are applying to Selkirk College from locations outside of Canada) should follow the application steps required by Selkirk International